Credit Card Icon

 Pinguecula is a common, benign growth that appears as a yellowish bump on the conjunctiva, the clear membrane covering the white part of the eye (sclera).
 We understand that noticing something unusual on your eye can be concerning.
 This situation typically arises on the inner side of the eye, next to the nose, but can also emerge on the outer side.

-Understanding pinguecula is essential for recognizing its signs and exploring .
-At Northwest Eye, we encourage you to be aware of the signs associated with pinguecula and other eye issues.
-If you experience discomfort or any concerning symptoms, please seek a professional diagnosis from a Northwest Eye doctor.
-We are here to help you through this process and provide tailored advice and treatment options.
+Awareness is essential for recognizing its signs and exploring treatment options.
+At Northwest Eye, we encourage you to be aware of the symptoms and other related issues.
+If you experience discomfort or any concerning symptoms, please seek a consultation from a Northwest Eye doctor.
+We are here to help you through this process and provide tailored advice and support.

 Our extensive eye issue library offers valuable resources to assist you in understanding and managing a wide variety of eye concerns.
 We want to ensure you receive the best care possible, and remember, you’re not alone in this journey.